kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 The `Workload` core resource will be introduced.
 A `Workload` does not create any pods.
 It just describes what pods the scheduler should expect to see, and how to treat them.

  It does not affect pod creation by Job or any other controller.
-It only  A sample resource looks like this:
+A sample resource looks like this:
 ```yaml
 apiVersion: scheduling/v1alpha1
 kind: Workload